extendlogics-code/shoe_ecommerce/README.md

 - `docs/database.md` – canonical schema definition and bootstrap instructions.
 - `docs/database-overview.md` – quick reference for every table and its intent.
 - `docs/admin-dashboard.md` – walkthrough of admin login, dashboards, and supporting API endpoints.
+- `docs/dependencies.md` – npm modules in use with commands for targeted reinstalls.

 ## Security